 Rachel Arthur was born and raised in Great Falls and graduated from CMR High School.
 After that, she went to nursing school to become an RN and then received her Bachelor’s Degree in Public Health Administration from Walden University.
 Arthur has worked in different aspects of the medical field: For six years, she served as a site supervisor for telehealth through Kalispell Regional Hospital.
 Wanting to work in the public sector, she took a position at the Indian Family Health Clinic as a Health Care System Administrator.
-Ms. Arthur has been hired as the Executive Director of IFHC.
+Rachel serves as the Executive Director of Indian Family Health Clinic.

 Arthur is married to Trevor Arthur, who works as a safety officer for the City of Great Falls.
 The pair has one daughter Lucy.
 She and her family love to travel and have visited many exciting places worldwide.
 Arthur is a decedent of the Cherokee and Caddo tribes of Arkansas.